modxcms/fred/docs/acls/policies.md

 ## Fred Editor
-A `Fred Editor` user is able to view Fred and all page settings in the front-end, create and use Elements and Blueprints and create new pages. **This Policy can only be used if a front-end Login is available for editors**.
+A `Fred Editor` user is able to view Fred and all page settings in the front-end, create and use Elements and Blueprints and create new pages.

 The complete list of permissions for this Policy: